 Also, once the kitten is 16 weeks or older, you should get the rabies vaccine required by law.
 You do not want to end up in a situation where the authorities seize your cat because he is not vaccinated against rabies.
 Don't give the FVRCP vaccine and the rabies vaccine on the same visit.
 Separate them by a couple of weeks to allow the kitten's body to individually deal with each vaccine.
 Ask your veterinarian for the Meriel PureVax rabies vaccine as it is adjuvant-free.
 YES, the type of vaccine your cat receives DOES MATTER.
 Please make sure your veterinarian is giving the safest vaccines possible.
 The vaccines need to be non-adjuvanted.

 When your cat is one year old, your vet will tell you he is ready for his booster.
 Should you give it?
 That is up to you.
-The older the cat is beyond 16 weeks when he received his last kitten vaccine, the less likely he is to need a booster.
+The older the cat was beyond 16 weeks when he received his last kitten vaccine, the less likely he would need a booster.
 If your cat is outside on the harness a lot trotting through town where all the feral cats live, you may want to give the booster.
 But you should decide, not your veterinarian, what is best for your cat.
 If in doubt, you can always run a titer test to check your cat's current antibody levels.
 This will give a concrete answer.

 Other articles referenced

 Clenfield, Jason.
-"The High Cost, High Risk world of Modern Pet Care."
+"The High Cost, High-Risk world of Modern Pet Care."
 Bloomberg.
 9 January 2017. www.bloomberg.com.
 24 September 20017.